peanutbutterclassic/insync/README.md

 - __The InSync Landing Page__

-  - The LET'S PLAY button in the middle of the page is placed there on purpose to lure users to click this button first.
+  - The LET'S PLAY button in the middle of the page is placed there on purpose to help user navigate to start quiz.

 ![LET'S PLAY](https://raw.githubusercontent.com/peanutbutterclassic/insync/master/assets/images/Main_page.png)

 - __Leaderboard Button__

-  - This button takes user straight to the leaderboard page where all the scores are stored in a two column table that includes NAME and SCORE.
+  - This button takes the user straight to the leaderboard page where all the scores are stored in a two column table that includes NAME and SCORE.

 - __The Question section__

-  - Upon clicking on the LET'S PLAY button, the user will be directed to the quiz page where he/she will have to answer ten randomly selected questions from a database of 60 questions covering four different disciplines which are as follows:
+  - Upon clicking on the LET'S PLAY button, the user will be directed to the quiz page where he/she/they will have to answer ten randomly selected questions from a database of questions covering four different disciplines which are listed as follows:
   1. Current affairs;
   2. Sports;
   3. STEM (Science, Technology, Engineering and Mathematics);